-When a large-scale catastrophe occurs, the tendency is to inflame moral panic by blaming a person or institution that by mere existence is perceived to be responsible, though it may have nothing to do with the inception of tragedy.
+When a large-scale catastrophe occurs, the tendency is to inflame moral panic by blaming a person or institution that by mere existence is perceived to be responsible, though it may have nothing to do with the tragedy.
 A current example is the National Rifle Association (NRA), which is being condemned as the enabler of recent mass shootings, the most recent in Broward County, Florida where 17 people were allegedly killed by a troubled young man named Nicolas Cruz.
 It doesn’t matter that no mass shooter thus far has been a member of the NRA.
 The one-sided story has swept the media.

 Does the press hold a negative bias or prejudice against the NRA?
 According to a dictionary definition (“Causes of Prejudice – Prejudice in the Modern World Reference Library“, 2006),

 A person is prejudiced when he has formed an attitude toward a particular social group of people before having enough information on which to form a knowledgeable opinion.
 A negative prejudice is when the attitude is hostile toward members of a group.

 Seemingly brushed aside are facts that the FBI was warned of Cruz’ violent tendencies, and that local authorities had been alerted about Cruz an astounding 45 times.
 There has been little discussion on the atrocious lack of effective resources for treating mental illness (McCausland, 2018).
 All of those are somehow seen as minor facts as the media saturates itself with attacks on the NRA as the institution responsible for mass shootings.